Naruno/Naruno/docs/building_a_test_network/automatic.md

 - [git](https://git-scm.com/downloads)
 - [pip](https://pip.pypa.io/en/stable/installing/)

-## Step 1: Download the Decentra Network Source Code
+## Step 1: Download the Naruno Source Code
-In this steep we will download the Decentra Network source code.
+In this steep we will download the Naruno source code.
 You can download the source code from master branch with the following command:
 ```bash
 git clone https://github.com/Decentra-Network/Decentra-Network.git
 mkdir test_network